by Dr. Lawrence Wilson

 Other tests.
 Other testing may detect problems in the liver, pancreas or elsewhere.
 These may include blood tests, MRI of the liver, or others.

 Hair mineral testing.
-Often, the hair iron level is less than 1.2 mg%.
-This indicates a poor eliminator pattern.
+A hair iron level of 0.5 or 0.6 mg % is a strong indicator for hemochomatosis.
+This indicates a very poor eliminator pattern for iron.

 1. We assume people have some degree of iron overload because it is so common.

-2. A complete nutritional balancing program will automatically correct most iron overoad.
+2. A complete development program will automatically correct iron overload in all cases, so far.

 Medical control.
 Modern medicine is not able to eliminate hemochromatosis.
 The medical methods of control of hemochromatosis are: